-MAJORS: Students majoring in Communication earn a total of 45-48 credits in majors including Mass Communication and Multimedia Communication and the forthcoming tracks in Theatre, Journalism and Social Media, and more.
+MAJORS: Students majoring in Communication earn a total of 45-48 credits in majors including Mass Communication and Multimedia Communication, a minor in Theatre, and the forthcoming track in Journalism and Social Media.
 Students majoring in Communication take 24 credits in the Communication Core and 21-24 credits in the major they choose.
 The Communication Core emphasizes writing, speaking, interpersonal, and small-group communication skill.
 Students will apply theoretical and practical knowledge in a senior seminar project and by participating in a 3-credit internship.